 - The Washington Times - Tuesday, October 28, 2025

-A U.S. district judge chastised Homeland Security on Tuesday over agents’ suppression of anti-ICE protests on the streets of Chicago and put herself in a position to oversee operations, demanding body-worn cameras for all personnel and ordering daily briefings from the commander on the scene.
+A U.S. district judge chastised the Homeland Security Department on Tuesday over agents’ suppression of anti-ICE protests on the streets of Chicago and put herself in a position to oversee operations, demanding body-worn cameras for all personnel and ordering daily briefings from the commander on the scene.

 “Kids dressed in Halloween costumes walking to a parade do not pose an immediate threat to the safety of a law enforcement officer,” the judge said.
-“You can’t use riot-control weapons against them.”
+“You can’t use riot control weapons against them.”

 Advertisement